syhw/snippyhollow.github.com/source/_posts/2013-03-08-from-hacks-to-bayesian-probability.markdown

 ### Plausible reasoning

-Now, we want to extend prepositional logic to _plausible reasoning_, in which we can have degrees of probability that rules will apply, or degrees of belief in these rules and fact.
+Now, we want to extend prepositional logic to _plausible reasoning_, in which we can have degrees of probability that rules are true; or degrees of belief in these rules and facts.
 A pragmatic way to do that is to introduce the variable $C$ which represents $A \Rightarrow B$, that is: if $P(C)=p$, there is a probability $p$ that $A \Rightarrow B$.
 Then, this previous _modus ponens_ translates to:

 $$
 P(B|A,C) = \frac{P(A|B,C)P(B|C)}{P(A|C)}\ (Bayes'\ theorem)\\